priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Programming-Languages/Python/PYTHON_COMPLETE_REFERENCE.md

 ```

 #### While Loops
+**Concept**: Repeatedly execute code block as long as a condition remains true.
+Useful when the number of iterations is unknown.
 **Analogy**: Like a security guard who keeps patrolling until their shift ends.
 ```python
 energy = 100